iambrainstorming/opinionated_observer/src/observation/statistics-cheating.md

 About 20 lakh students registered for the exam, and there are about [41,000 government seats](https://www.vedantu.com/neet/government-mbbs-seats-through-neet).
 Including private colleges, there are 78,000 seats in total.
 The percentage of students getting seats is 3.9%.

-It's a minuscule number of seats, and the bell curve can hardly provide any insight if 4-10% of cheating has occurred, and and they won the seats.
+It's a minuscule number of seats, and the bell curve can hardly provide any insight if 4-10% of cheating has occurred, and they got the seats.

 Furthermore, there is no mention of standard deviation, variance, or the spread of data, whether it’s a flattened normal distribution or a squeezed normal distribution, based on exam history.
 Changes in variability can also suggest deviations from normal patterns of results.